 On December 4, 2020, the Company and its subsidiaries Interclima S.A. (hereinafter, "ICSA") and Holdcar S.A. (hereinafter, "Holdcar") entered into a preliminary merger-purpose agreement within a corporate reorganization framework.
-On May 14, 2021, in the minutes of the Special Shareholders' Meeting No. 81, the Company's shareholders approved by unanimity the merger of ICSA and Holdcar.
-The effects of such reorganization were considered as thoroughly described in note 22 to these condensed consolidated financial statements.
+On May 14, 2021, in the minutes of the Special Shareholders' Meeting No. 81, Mirgor shareholders approved by unanimity the merger of ICSA and Holdcar.

 The Company's main activity is manufacturing temperature control equipment for the automobile sector and exports related to the agricultural sector.
-Through its subsidiaries (jointly with the Company, the "Mirgor Group") it also engages in the manufacture and trade of TV sets, mobile phones and car; real estate leases, and the provision of warehousing and technical support services for the automobile and electronic consumer goods industries, among other activities.
+Through its subsidiaries (jointly with the Company, the "Mirgor Group") it also engages in the manufacture and trade of TV sets, mobile phones and car leases, and the provision of warehousing and technical support services for the automobile and electronic consumer goods industries, among other activities.
 Note 4 to these consolidated condensed financial statements discloses operating segment information.